 |65 – 74||40.9%|

 Rates are similar for long-term survival.
-Patients diagnosed before age 50 have nearly a 25 percent chance of surviving a decade, while that drops sharply — to 5.4 percent — for patients between the ages of 50 and 64.
+Patients diagnosed before age 50 have nearly a 25 percent chance of surviving a decade.
+That drops sharply — to 5.4 percent — for patients between the ages of 50 and 64.

 However, it is rare for someone younger than 50 to be diagnosed with mesothelioma.
 The average age at diagnosis is 69.